posit-dev/publisher/README.md

 1. Once downloaded, extract the archive file (e.g., unzip or untar).
 1. Place the executable in a location available on your `PATH` (e.g., `/usr/local/bin`).
     - To view locations on your PATH, invoke `/bin/bash -c "echo $PATH"` from your terminal or shell prompt.
-    - In most cases, the correctly installation location in `/usr/local/bin` on macOS and Linux operating systems.
+    - In most cases, the correct installation location is `/usr/local/bin` on macOS and Linux operating systems.

 ## Verification

 ### MacOS

-Verify that you have installed Posit Publisher
+Verify that you have installed Posit Publisher.

 1. In MacOS, open Spotlight.
 1. In the search box, type `Terminal`, and press Return.